 All applications to the Department of Cinema and Media Studies PhD program must be submitted through the Division of the Humanities Admissions website by December 15 for admission the following fall quarter.
 Please know that we cannot consider late applications.

-The application window for Fall 2018 admission to the PhD program is now closed.
-Applicants can still apply to the MAPH program for Fall 2018.
+The application window for Fall 2019 admission to the PhD program is currently open.
+Applicants can apply from September 17 through December 15 2018.

 Once you submit your application to the Division it will be forwarded to our Department.
 Each year we have a limited number of slots for which we are able to offer admission, and our faculty carefully review each application in order to select the applicants which we will recommend to the Division of the Humanities for admission.
 Final admission decisions are made by the faculty as a whole rather than by individual faculty members.